benschwarz/bonsai/README.md

 Bonsai is a static web site generator, it uses the best tools available for site construction and adheres to best web practices.

+## What it does

+  * Provides a tiny HTML5, mustache driven template set.
+  * Implies a simple structure to get started faster.
+  * An inbuilt server for development.
+No setup required.
+  * Tasks to export the site to `output`.
+Upload the contents of `output`.
+Job done.
+  * Access to page hierarchy through `children`, `siblings`, `ancestors` and `navigation`.
+  * Generates `sitemap.xml` ready for search engines to spider your site.
+  * Generates `robots.txt` to be friendly to search engines.

 ## Getting started

   * Install bonsai

     `gem install bonsai --source http://gemcutter.org`

   * Run the generator

     `bonsai --plant [NAME]`

 Type `bonsai --help` for any help with commands

 ## Development server